Failure to comply to any of these rules can and likely will result in an immediate or delayed disqualification.

 Leaders for streamers or anything else must be no longer than 9’ max.

 Culling balls must be ones designed with some sort of a clip.
 Setups that require piercing fish’s mouths will not be permitted.
+If you want a cheap pair, Amazon is an ok option.
+Click here for the product.
+Visit your local tackle shop for a higher quality set.

 FLY RULES

 Flies must be within reason.
 There must be feathers, or furr, or synthetics, using typical or even a-typical fly materials.
 Said materials must be tied on using thread.
 Thick single pieces of rubber or plastic over 1/8” thick will not be permitted on flies.
-No senkos or roboworms, tube jigs, etc on hooks.
-If you think the fly could be put in to question, it is your job to bring this up to the tournament director prior, showing the fly.

 Any added weight to a fly over 1/8oz is not permitted.